 Optimizing Customer Relationships: Fusing Customer Intelligence, Process Efficiency, and Financial Impact

-At one time, there was a popular marketing practice based on personas.
-The approach defined simple customer segmentation by demographic descriptors, and then targeted like groups with tailored messages.
+There is a popular marketing practice based on customer personas.
+The approach defines simple customer segmentation by demographic descriptors, and then essentially targets like groups with tailored messages.

 Full disclosure: I was never a believer.
-The underlying assumption that every “Professional Urbanite” shared the same interests, values, and spending habits simply never seemed plausible.
+The underlying assumption in persona-based marketing tactics is that every “Professional Urbanite” shares the same interests, values, and spending habits.
+To me, this never seemed plausible.

-The approach also lacked dimension and life.
+The approach also lacks dimension and life.
 What if a city-dwelling attorney went to the gym every day?
 Or struggled with weight issues?
 What opportunity could that insight create?
-Instead, the approach provided a static, flat façade.
-It was a convenient shorthand.
+This approach, though still relied upon by many marketers, provides a static, flat façade—it’s a convenient shorthand.

-Even if personas were used as a jumping-off point, years ago we had only milestone event data to draw from: messages sent, inquiries, responses, purchases, amounts of discount and spend, etc.
+Even if personas are still in use today as a jumping-off point, let’s remember that in the past, marketers had only milestone event data to draw from: Messages sent, inquiries, responses, purchases, amounts of discount and spend, etc.

 Neglecting Customer Intelligence